Learning to Counterfactually Explain Recommendations: Introduction

-One solution is to explain by \textit{counterfactual logic}, as illustrated in Figure~\ref{fig:exp_def}.
-Using the same example, the corresponding counterfactual explanation is ``Had you not visited item B, C, and D, it is likely we would not recommend A.'' Compared to item-based collaborative filtering logic, it provides a more explicitly stated causal connection via ``What-if'' reasoning, and therefore more convincing, as shown in psychology~\cite{kahneman1981simulation,mandel2005psychology,epstude2008functional,spellman1999possibility}.
-In addition, the claim is more technically verifiable because we can empirically test its truthfulness (by removing the claimed explanatory items and observing if the resulting recommendation actually changes or not).
+One solution is to explain recommendations by \textit{counterfactual logic}, as illustrated in Figure~\ref{fig:exp_def}.
+Using the same example, the corresponding counterfactual explanation is ``Had you not visited item B, C, and D, we would not recommend A.''\footnote{Different from counterfactual examples in classification~\cite{wachter2017counterfactual}, we do not require the explanatory itemset size to be minimal.
+Instead we have a fixed size because displaying arbitrary number of items would 1) mess up the explanation user inferface and 2) overwhelm users if the list is too long.
+This is the same design choice in the conventional collaborative filtering explanations in recommender systems.} Compared to item-based collaborative filtering logic, it provides a more explicitly stated causal connection via ``What-if'' reasoning, and therefore more convincing, as shown in the psychology literature that counterfactual logic is a common way of thinking in our everyday life~\cite{kahneman1981simulation,mandel2005psychology,epstude2008functional,spellman1999possibility}. \textit{Additionally}, the claim is more technically verifiable because we can empirically test its correctness (by removing the claimed explanatory items and observing if the resulting recommendation actually changes or not). \textit{Finally}, if users do not like the current recommendation of A, by following the advice given by the explanation, \ie stopping interacting with items similar to B, C, D, then they can reduce the chance of receiving recommendations similar to A in the future, thus enabling users to have greater control over the recommendations.
+To demonstrate the advantage of counterfactual explanations, we later show through an user study (Section~\ref{sec:user}) that users consider counterfactual explanations to be more helpful in explaining recommendations than the traditional item-based collaborate filtering explanations (Figure~\ref{fig:user_results}).

-However, generating such counterfactual explanations is computationally costly because it requires retraining the recommender model after we delete training subsets of user interaction history to observe the resulting change in the recommendation.
-So far, only a few works study how to generate counterfactual explanations in recommender systems.
-One approach uses Influence Function~\cite{koh2017understanding} to estimate how the predicted score on the recommendation might change if some training items were removed~\cite{tran2021counterfactual}.
-However, Influence Function is shown to be relatively inaccurate on deep models~\cite{basu2020influence}, and therefore it is unclear how counterfactually valid the generated explanation can be in practice.
-We compare with influence function in our experiments.
+Despite the benefits of counterfactual explanations, generating them is challenging.
+Unlike conventional counterfactual examples in the classification setting~\cite{wachter2017counterfactual} which assumes a \textit{fixed} model, in our case since user history is the recommendation model's training data, perturbing it would change the model weights while in the classification case, the model can remain fixed and we only need to perturb test samples.
+The naive way of generating such counterfactual explanations is computationally costly because it requires repeatedly retraining the recommender model after we delete training subsets of user history to observe the resulting change in the recommendation.